Time-consistent pension policy with minimum guarantee and sustainability constraint: The model

 \subsection{Population dynamics}

+{We consider a population structured continuously in age and time, characterized by the family $(n(\cdot,a))_{a\geq 0}$ of $\mathbb F$-adapted processes, where $n(t,a)$ is the number of individuals of age $a$ at time $t$.
+For ease of notation, we consider in this paper a single-sex framework.
+We only assume that the total population size remains finite, i.e.:

+This general framework allows for the modeling of the stylized facts and \textit{non-stationarity} of an aging population evolution.
+In particular, the population evolution is usually characterized by age-specific demographic (mortality and birth) rates.
+In our general framework, they can be modeled for instance by a family of $\mathbb F$-adapted nonnegative processes $(d(\cdot,a))_{a\geq 0}$ and $(b(\cdot,a))_{a \geq 0}$.
+Time-dependent stochastic birth and mortality rates can describe the uncertain aging of the population, by taking into account phenomena such as the decrease of mortality rates over time (longevity risk), or birth rates declines.
+For instance, stochastic mortality models fitted to real data (see e.g. \cite{CAIRNS2008},\cite{andres2018stmomo}) can be used as inputs for death rates.}

-In order to include the stylized facts and non-stationarity of an aging population evolution, we consider a population structured continuously in age and time.
-At time $t$, the number of individuals of age $a$ is denoted by $n(t,a)$, and the demographic (birth and mortality) rates are modeled by a family of $\mathbb F$-adapted nonnegative processes $(d(\cdot,a))_{a\geq 0}$ and $(b(\cdot,a))_{a \geq 0}$, uniformly bounded and continuous in age. \\ Between a small period of time $[t,t+ dt]$, a (random) proportion $d(t,a)dt$ of individuals of age $a$ die, while individuals of age $a$ give birth to $b(t,a)n(t,a)$ individuals.
-Formally, the population dynamics is described by a partial differential equation with stochastic coefficients, generalizing the standard McKendrick-Von Foerster equations:
+The population dynamics can be derived from these rates.
+Between a small period of time $[t,t+ dt]$, a (random) proportion $d(t,a)dt$ of individuals of age $a$ die, while individuals of age $a$ give birth to $b(t,a)n(t,a)$ individuals.
+In this example, the population dynamics is formally described by a partial differential equation with stochastic coefficients, generalizing the standard McKendrick-Von Foerster equations:

-A detailed analysis of such equations can be found e.g. in \cite{Hopp75}, \cite{webb1985} or \cite{boume2016}.
-In particular, if the initial number of individuals $N_0 = \int_0^\infty n(0,a) da$ is finite, then the population stays finite over time. \\ This model allows for a more realistic description of the population than in standard discrete time overlapping generation models.
-Time-dependent stochastic birth and mortality rates can describe the uncertain aging of the population, by taking into account phenomena such as the decrease of mortality rates over time or birth rates declines.
-In addition, the modeling can be extended to include intra-cohort heterogeneity or exogenous population flows.
-Finally, we consider in this paper a single-sex model only for ease of notation. \\ Workers are assumed to enter the work force at fixed age $a_e$, and retires at age $a_r$.
+A detailed analysis of such equations can be found in \cite{KAAKAI201916} (see also e.g. \cite{Hopp75}, \cite{webb1985}).
+In particular, such models can be easily extended to include intra-cohort heterogeneity or exogenous population flows. \\

+Workers are assumed to enter the work force at fixed age $a_e$, and retires at age $a_r$.
 Thus, the number of pensioners at time $t$ is social and the number of workers is

 In the following, all results can be straightforwardly extended when the retirement age $a_r(t)$ (or $a_e(t)$) depends on time.
 For ease of notations, the time variable is omitted in the following.